anvaka/streamlines/README.md

 }).run();
 ```

+[Here is a JSBin](http://jsbin.com/butugid/2/edit?html,js,output) for you to try.

 ## Async

 The library is asynchronous in its nature.
 This is done mostly to give you more control